Third Battle of Seoul: Eighth Army withdrawal to Line D

-The way Milburn and Coulter had moved to Line D exasperated General Ridgway.
+The way Milburn and Coulter had moved to Line D exasperated Ridgway.
 "Reports so far reaching me," he told the two Corps commanders on the 7th, "indicate your forces withdrew to ‘D’ line without evidence of having inflicted any substantial losses on enemy and without material delay.
 In fact, some major units are reported as having broken contact.
 I desire prompt confirming reports and if substantially correct, the reasons for non-compliance with my basic directives."
 The reports reaching Ridgway were true.
 Except for the clashes between the PVA and the ROK 1st Division east of Anyang on the 6th, I Corps had withdrawn from the south bank of the Han without contact and IX Corps had not engaged enemy forces since leaving the Bridgehead Line.
 Attempting once more to get the quality of leadership he considered essential, Ridgway pointed out to Milburn and Coulter that their opponents had only two alternatives: to make a time-consuming, coordinated follow-up, or to conduct a rapid, uncoordinated pursuit.
 If the PVA chose the first, Eighth Army could at least achieve maximum delay even though there might be few opportunities for strong counterattacks.
 If they elected the second, Eighth Army would have unlimited opportunities not only to delay but to inflict severe losses on them.
 In either case, Ridgway again made clear, Milburn and Coulter were to exploit every opportunity to carry out the basic concept of operations that he had repeatedly explained to them.
 The immediate response was a flurry of patrolling to regain contact.
 According to the I Corps intelligence officer, the 39th and 50th Armies were now advancing south of Seoul, and their vanguards had reached the Suwon area.
 An ROK 1st Division patrol moving north over Route 17 during the afternoon of the 7th supported this assessment when it briefly engaged a small PVA group in Kumnyangjang-ni, 11 mi east of Suwon.
 Further west, patrols from the 15th Infantry and the British 29th Brigade moved north as far as Osan, 8 mi short of Suwon, without making contact.
-In the IX Corps' sector, the 24th Division at the far right sent patrols into Icheon and Yeoju, both on an east-west line with Suwon.
+In the IX Corps' sector, the 24th Division at the far right sent patrols into Icheon and Yeoju, both on an east–west line with Suwon.
 Both towns were empty.
 Shallower searches to the north by the British 27th Brigade in the center of the Corps' sector also failed to reestablish contact.
-General Ridgway considered the attempts by patrols to regain contact at least to be moves in the right direction.
+Ridgway considered the attempts by patrols to regain contact at least to be moves in the right direction.
 What he wanted and planned to see next in the west was more vigorous patrolling by gradually enlarged forces.
 This patrolling would be the main mission of the larger efforts to acquire better combat intelligence, which in his judgment had been sadly neglected and which was a prime requisite for the still larger offensive action that he intended would follow.
 His attention meanwhile was drawn to the east, where the withdrawal to Line D was still in progress and where KPA forces, as expected, had opened an attack to seize Wonju.